Initial Programs Performance Data

 Completer Survey Data

 As this table shows, nearly all of our program graduates feel like they are ready to succeed in the classroom.
-One year later, 92.5% of those graduates still felt like they were well prepared to succeed in the profession, despite the fact that these graduates completed their student-teaching internship during the pandemic, mostly in virtual settings.
-This is nearly 8% higher than the state-wide average.
+One year later, 97% of those graduates still felt like they were well prepared to succeed in the profession.
+In fact, Spartan educators one year into their career show remarkably more satisfaction with their teacher preparation than educators who attended other Michigan institutions.

 Michigan Test of Teacher Certification (MTTC) Results